Federal Requirements Study Guide for the PTCB Exam

 Risk Evaluation and Mitigation Strategies (REMS)

-The Risk Evaluation and Mitigation Strategies (REMS) Program between the FDA and drug manufacturers helps limit inappropriate dispensing and protects patients.
-Each drug has different criteria that must be met and this can include patient education, elements for safe use of the medication, a communication plan between healthcare providers and the patient, laboratory tests, etc.
+The REMS program between the FDA and drug manufacturers helps limit inappropriate dispensing and protects patients.
+Each drug has different criteria that must be met and this can include patient education, elements for safe use of the medication, a communication plan between healthcare providers and the patient, and laboratory tests.

-One example is isotretinoin, which can be very teratogenic if given to a pregnant women.
-The Isotretinoin Safety and Risk Management Act outlines the requirements to prevent disastrous effects.
+One example is isotretinoin, which can be very teratogenic (abnormality-causing) if given to a pregnant woman.
+The Accutane Safety and Risk Management Act outlines the requirements to prevent disastrous effects (Accutane® is a brand name of isotretinoin).
 The law requires patients to have a blood test and be counseled on safe use before being given a prescription.
-The patient also has a 7-day time frame in which to fill his or her prescription and can only be given a 30-day supply.
+The patient also has a seven-day time frame in which to fill their prescription and can only be given a 30-day supply.

 Calculations Required

-A patient comes to the pharmacy counter to purchase some Pseudoephedrine HCl 30 MG (24.6 MG base) tablets.
+A patient comes to the pharmacy counter to purchase pseudoephedrine HCl 30 MG (24.6 MG base) tablets.
 Each box consists of 24 tablets.
-What is the maximum number of boxes he or she can legally buy from your pharmacy today?
+What is the maximum number of boxes the patient can legally buy from your pharmacy today?

-Each box contains 24 tablets, meaning this patient could legally purchase no more than 6 boxes from your pharmacy today.
+Therefore, this patient could legally purchase no more than six boxes from your pharmacy today.

 Recalls

-In the event of a drug or product recall, the pharmacy must comply with the recall and keep accurate records to aid in the safety of patients that might have been affected.
-The state BOP and Joint Commission’s recommendations must be followed.
+In the event of a drug or product recall, the pharmacy must comply with the recall and keep accurate records to aid in the safety of patients who may have been affected.
+The state board of pharmacy (BOP) and the Joint Commission’s recommendations must be followed.
 The pharmacist needs to contact all patients who might have been affected and reconcile the need for the recall.
-All recall records should be maintained in a similar manner as that for prescriptions.
+All recall records should be maintained similarly to those for prescriptions.

 Recall Targets